felixkuluchumila/login-page-for-dummies/README.md

 - A touch of magic to transform your password into a hashed version. 🔒💫

 ## How to Use
+1. Create a Project folder under /var/www/html for linux users, or xampp\htdocs on windows

-1. Clone the repository:
+2. Clone the repository:
 https://github.com/felixkuluchumila/login-page-for-dummies

-2. Open the `index.php` file in your favorite web browser.
+3. Open the `index.php` file in your favorite web browser.

-3. Enjoy the amusing login experience and explore the wonderful features!
+4. Enjoy the amusing login experience and explore the wonderful features!

 ## Contributing